TimMikeladze/next-upload/README.md

 A turn-key solution for integrating Next.js with signed & secure file-uploads to an S3 compliant storage service such as R2, AWS, or Minio.

-Check out this [example](https://github.com/TimMikeladze/next-upload/tree/master/examples/next-upload-example) of Next.js codebase showcasing an advanced implementation of `next-upload`.
+Check out this [example](https://github.com/TimMikeladze/next-upload/tree/master/examples/next-upload-example) of a Next.js codebase showcasing an advanced implementation of `next-upload`.

 ## Install